jpowerj/dsps/ch03/03-07-multivariate.md

 g2(z|y, w) = g1( y|z, w)f2(z|w)
 f1( y|w)
 .
 (3.7.17)

-Example
-3.7.18
-Conditioning on Random Variables in Sequence.
-In Example 3.7.15, we found the conditional p.d.f. of Z given (X1, X2) = (x1, x2).
-Suppose now that there are three more observations available, X3, X4, and X5, and suppose that all of X1, . . . , X5
+## Example 3.7.18: Conditioning on Random Variables in Sequence

+In @exm-3-7-15, we found the
+conditional p.d.f. of Z given (X1, X2) = (x1, x2).
+Suppose now that there are three
+more observations available, X3, X4, and X5, and suppose that all of X1, . . . , X5
 are conditionally i.i.d. given Z = z with p.d.f. g(x|z).
 We shall use the conditional